A local workbench for building, running and debugging AI agents — built on a Go SDK you can also embed.

 go get github.com/zzir/agents-go

-The sandbox backends, SQL sessions and skills live in separate modules so the core stays dependency-light:
+The MCP client, the sandbox backends, SQL sessions and skills live in separate modules so the core stays dependency-light:

 go get github.com/zzir/agents-go/sandbox/docker # optional